ncatlab/nlab-content/pages/2050.md

 * W. Magnus, A. Karras, D. Solitar, _Combinatorial group theory_

-* R. Lindon, P. Schupp, _Combinatorial group theory_, Springer 1977 (Russian transl.
+* R. Lyndon, P. Schupp, _Combinatorial group theory_, Springer 1977 (Russian transl.
 Mir, Moskva 1980)

 The groupoid version and a lot of related results are given in